-Collaboration competencies are the interpersonal and intrapersonal qualities to collectively solve a problem or progress toward a common goal.
+Collaboration competencies are the interpersonal and intrapersonal qualities to solve a problem or progress toward a common goal collectively.
 Collaboration also refers to instances of Human & AI (Artificial Intelligence) collaborations.
 Increasingly, people collaborate with machines to complete tasks.
 Collaboration paths streamline WILP modules to help break down knowledge silos in the workplace, boosting productivity and increasing team engagement.
 They provide PoC where QH stakeholders can support employees with advanced SCF taxonomies and disseminate management reviews with integrated feedback loops.

 No Data Found